UCLA-IRL/dledger/doc/requirement.md

 - Immutability.
 All records cannot be modified once accepted, without knowing all keys of the accepting peers.
 This also means that the system is append-only.
 - Partition Tolerance.
-Under a network partition, the records are still able to be accepted as long as there are sufficient peers for acceptance (k peers).
+Under a network partition, the records are still able to be accepted as long as there are sufficient peers for acceptance (k peers besides sender).
 - Correctness.
 Records are checked before accepted into the logs.
 - Eventual Consistency.
 All records will be eventally replicated to all peers if no new records are added.
 - Flooding Prevention.
 The nodes are not able to flood the logger and cause other node to fail.